Flower painting in soft pink, digitally painted in the style of a soft pastel drawing.

 I start every digital painting just like a real painting, i.e. with a white piece of (digital) paper or canvas and a pencil (tool) for the sketch.
 Then I choose my main colors and I start with the development.
 Usually, as with real acrylic paintings for example, I work from the background to the foreground, and from rough to detailed.

-The painting is available via Etsy in three different sizes as fine art giclée/poster print.
+The painting is available via Etsy in three different sizes as fine art giclée/poster print, optional with frame.
 But on RedBubble it can be ordered in more sizes and on more materials/merchandise, such as canvas, smartphone cases, pillow cases and greeting cards.